department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-10-appt-details-redesign/research-plan.md

 Pilot participant email: TBD

-Date and time of pilot session: On or after Tuesday, January 23, 2024
+Date and time of pilot session: On or after Wednesday, January 24, 2024

 ## Research sessions

-Research session will begin on ar after Wednesday, January 24, 2024
+Research session will begin on ar after Thursday, January 25, 2024

 ## Length of sessions